Video Relay Service

 Do you know what Video Relay Service is?

-Video Relay Service is a basic telecommunications service that enables people to use American Sign Language (ASL) or Langue des signes québécoise (LSQ) to communicate with voice telephone users.
+Video Relay Service is a basic telecommunications service that enables people whose primary language is American Sign Language (ASL) or Langue des signes québécoise (LSQ) to communicate with voice telephone users.

 Date modified: